-“To do this story I had only one page, quite a challenge.
-So I remembered the song ´´El Manisero´´, performed by Rita Montaner, which is a classic of our music.
-Who has not ever sung it?
-“Peanut, Peanut the peanut is leaving!”.
-Telling a story in that space to honor an artist with such a prolific career and life did not lead me anywhere but to use a fragment of one of her most emblematic songs and narrate a simple love story ”.
+“To make this story I had only one page, quite a challenge.
+So I remembered the song of The manisero, performed by Rita Montaner, which is a classic of our music.
+Who has never sung it?
+"Peanuts, Peanuts the peanut grower is leaving!"
+Telling a story in that space to honor an artist with such a prolific career and life did not take me anywhere else than to use a fragment of one of her most emblematic songs and narrate a simple love story.

-“I think my passion for comics comes from my parents.
+“I think my passion for comics is due to my parents.
 They incorporated in me, since I was little, that the ritual of going to the Book Fair was sacred and there the possibility of acquiring comic books became much easier.
-I grew up with Padrón, Oliver, Lillo, Wilson and with a large collection of Zunzún and Pionero (there was no stall that could resist).
-But the road to the comic has been much longer and zigzag, it has much of the seasoning of both Cuban creators and greats of the world; the luck of sharing with true devourers of comics, knowing from within the work of illustrators and cartoonists and the pleasure of seeing the ninth art linked to a subject that I am as passionate about as heritage, have been a delight and a boost in this relationship .
+I grew up with Padrón, Oliver, Lillo, Wilson and a large collection of Zunzun and Pioneer (there was no tobacconist to resist).
+But the path to comics has been much longer and zigzag, it has much of the seasoning of both Cuban creators and great ones in the world; the luck of sharing with true comics devourers, knowing from the inside the work of illustrators and cartoonists and the pleasure of seeing the ninth art linked to a subject that I am as passionate about as heritage, have been a delight and a boost in this relationship .

-“On the other hand, choosing among so many female leaders of Cuban music was very difficult.
+“On the other hand, choosing among so many women heads of Cuban music was very difficult.
 At that moment the choice comes to you through a much stronger, affective bond.
-I had been dancing Cuban popular dance since I was seven or eight years old and the punto guajiro was one of my favorite genres.
-Later at home I would see Palmas y Cañas, and there was that great lady, wearing a suit similar to mine, singing some very beautiful, catchy and very Cuban melodies.
-That music and the scenography smelled like the countryside to me, I liked to sing and my father was almost a henchman for all that jelengue.
-Celina González came to me when she was very young and her death was something that shocked me.
-I am the Cuban point is one of those songs that make me bristle, that give me plantain.
-This was a tribute that perhaps I owed him a long time ago but I didn't know it yet, to a Cuban woman who brought our traditional tunes to such diverse scenarios and to this rural musical heritage, of Cuba and of humanity ”.
+I have been dancing Cuban popular dance since I was seven or eight years old and the punto guajiro was one of my favorite genres.
+Then at home I saw Palms and Reeds, and there was that great lady, with a dress similar to mine, singing some beautiful, catchy and very Cuban melodies.
+That music and the scenery smelled like the countryside to me, I liked to sing and my father was almost a henchman for all that jelengue.
+Celina González came to me when I was very young and her death was something that impacted me.
+I am the Cuban point It's one of those songs that make me bristle, that give me plantain.
+This was a tribute that perhaps I owed a long time ago but I didn't know it yet, to a Cuban who took our traditional tunes to such diverse scenarios and to this rural musical heritage, of Cuba and of humanity”.

-From a small time I have consumed comics, but I decided to actively enter into creation thanks to the work done by the Vitrina de Wallonia.
-Teresita Fernández is one of the singer-songwriters who are part of the soundtrack of the life of every Cuban and who, in my opinion, deserves greater recognition in the media due to the quality of her work.
+Remy: I've been consuming comic strips since I was little, but I decided to get actively into creation thanks to the work carried out by the Valonia Showcase.
+Teresita Fernández is one of the singer-songwriters who are part of the soundtrack of every Cuban's life and who, in my opinion, deserves greater recognition in the media due to the quality of her work.

-Lucy García Montalvo, la gran pianista cubana, por Amelia Sautié Oquendo
+Lucy García Montalvo, the great Cuban pianist, by Amelia Sautié Oquendo